Pass your Practical Driving Test with ELITE Driving School!

 Your ELITE instructor will cover a detailed syllabus of lessons based around The National Standards for Learning to Drive to ensure you are fully prepared to be a safe, confident, responsible and independent driver.
-You will also be fully ready for your driving test, whether it be at Croydon, Mitcham, Reigate, West Wickham, or any of the other driving test centres within our catchment area.
+You will also be fully ready for your driving test, whether it be at Croydon, Mitcham, West Wickham, Redhill, Crawley, or any of the other driving test centres within our catchment area.

 The most common question we are being asked is 'Why are the changes to the driving test being made?'
 The simple answer is that road collisions are the biggest killer of young people.
 They count for over a quarter of all deaths of those aged between 15 and 19 years.
 Most fatal collisions happen on rural or high-speed roads.
 Therefore the DVSA want to see candidates spending more time on these roads during their driving tests, proving they are fully prepared to drive on their own.
-The changes to the manoeuvres, meaning there will no longer be a turn in the road or reversing around a left corner, mean that examiners won't need to spend a dispropotionate amount of time on quieter roads.
+The changes to the manoeuvres, meaning there will no longer be a turn in the road or reversing around a left corner, mean that examiners won't need to spend a disproportional amount of time on quieter roads.
 The revised manoeuvres can be carried out more naturally during the test.
 All of these changes bring the learning to drive and testing process in line with The National Standards for Learning to Drive.
 These are the guidelines and framework that all learners' lessons should be structured around.

-The first part of the test is staying the same, and involves the examiner asking you to read a vehicle number plate at a distance of 20 metres (new style plate) or 20.5 metres (old style plate) to check your eyesight.
+The first part of the test is staying the same, and involves the examiner asking you to read a vehicle number plate at a distance of 20 meters (new style plate) or 20.5 meters (old style plate) to check your eyesight.
 Not being able to read the number plate at the required distance will result in the distance being measured out accurately by another examiner before you being allowed to try a second time.
 Failing to read it on a second attempt will result in a serious fault being recorded and the test terminated before you even sit in the car, and your test fee lost.
 An eyesight check is the first thing that your ELITE instructor will do with you on your first lesson, so please make sure if you wear glasses or contact lenses that you bring them with you on your first and every driving lesson.
 For more information on the eyesight test click here.

 Show Me / Tell Me Questions